 Not all prices rise at the same rate over time.
 In fact, a characteristic of market economies is frequent changes in relative prices.
 These changes would occur even in the absence of inflation and are due to such factors as changes in tastes and the introduction of new production technologies.
 In Table 4, the rise in the prices of the major component parts of the CPI are contrasted with the rise in the overall CPI.
-A noticeable development over the course of the decade shown in the table has been the fall in the relative price of energy and the rise in the relative price of medical services.
+A noticeable development over the course of the decade shown in the table has been the great variability in the relative price of energy and the rise in the relative price of medical services.
+During 2007 and the first half of 2008, food prices have risen at an accelerated rate.